apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>exporterConfig provided by provider, which specify necessary information to Time Series Database.
+<p>Provided by the provider and contains the necessary information for the Time Series Database.
-exporterConfig is valid when builtIn is false.</p>
+This field is only valid when BuiltIn is set to false.</p>
 </td>
 </tr>
 </tbody>